nikolayhg/notes/drafts/teeth.md

 Function:
 - helps reabsorb Calcium in the gut
+- transports Calcium in the bones and teeth, together with the cofactors Magnesium und Vitamin K2

 Issues:
 - Hypercalcemia: too much Vitamin D could lead to Hypercalcemia = highly increased Caclium in the blood which could lead to calcification of the arteries as a cardiovascular disease (CVD)